 Council provides a seven day a week service.
 Staff working to a roster, are proactive in patrolling throughout the district to apprehend straying dogs and to deal with complaints about inadequate control of dogs.
 Many offences against the provisions of the Dog Control Act and the Dog Control Bylaw are detected by staff during the course of their patrols.
-A significant number of complaints about dog control matters are phoned directly to Council where details are taken by Customer Advisors and forwarded to an Administration inbox from where they are accessed through tablets and actioned by the field staff.
+A significant number of complaints about dog control matters are phoned directly to Council where details are taken by Customer Advisors and forwarded to an Animal Control Staff, from where they are accessed through tablets and actioned by staff.

-Priority one complaints which comprise of dog attacks on persons or domestic animal, dogs rushing, stock on roads and secured dogs are radioed to field staff for immediate attention.
-The use of the tablets has significantly reduced the amount of radio traffic, and has made for a more efficient service to the community.
+Priority one complaints that comprise of dog attacks on persons or domestic animal, dogs rushing, stock on local roads and secured dogs are dispatched to field staff for immediate attention.
+The use of the tablets in the field has significantly reduced the amount of radio traffic, and has made for a more efficient service to the community.

 The majority of complaints received relate to roaming and barking dogs.
-A significant number of complaints are dealt with by way of warnings but repeat offenders are dealt with by the issue of Infringement Offence notices as provided for in the Dog Control Act 1996.
+A significant number of complaints are dealt with by way of warnings, however repeat offenders are dealt with by the Infringement Offence notices as provided for in the Dog Control Act 1996 and in extreme repeating circumstances, dog owners are disqualified from owning dogs for up to five years.